 This makes the Nile River, which flows through regional centres, an important transport and trade route.
 Cattle are also central to life in South Sudan - a person's wealth is measured by the size of their herd.

 Since South Sudan overwhelmingly voted to break away from Sudan in 2011, the government's main concern has been to get oil flowing following disagreements with Khartoum - production only resumed in April.

 There have been a few small armed rebellions, border clashes and deadly cattle feuds - but these have all taken place far from the capital, Juba.
 Signs of friction within the governing SPLM party came in July when President Salva Kiir, an ethnic Dinka - the country's largest group, sacked his deputy Riek Machar, who is from the second largest community, the Nuer.

 It is not clear.
 It started as a political squabble and has escalated into ethnic violence.
 President Kiir believes there was and has pointed the finger of blame at Mr Machar.

-Almost 200,000 people are said to have fled their homes and there are reports of mass killings along ethnic lines, even though both Mr Kiir and Mr Machar have prominent supporters from the other's community.
-Forces backing Mr Machar have seized the key towns of Bor and Bentiu, capital of the oil-producing Unity State.
+There have also been mass killings along ethnic lines, even though both Mr Kiir and Mr Machar have prominent supporters from the other's community.
+Forces backing Mr Machar have seized the key town of Bentiu, capital of the oil-producing Unity State.

-The UN, which has more than 7,500 troops on the ground and has requested reinforcements, has promised it will not abandon civilians but experts say its forces will not be able to prevent violence across such a vast territory.
+The UN, which has more than 7,500 troops on the ground and has requested reinforcements, has promised it will not abandon civilians.
+However, experts say its forces will not be able to prevent violence across such a vast territory.